DE4DS1N/A-Case-Study-on-Window-Design-Strategies-for-Energy-Efficiency-Indoor-Quality-in-Buildings/README.md

-# Window Design Strategies for Energy Efficiency & Indoor Environmental Quality
+# Numerical Investigation of Window Design Strategies for Energy Efficiency and Thermal–Visual Comfort in Buildings

 This repository contains the simulation framework, methodology, and findings for a case study on window design optimization in hot and humid climates, specifically focusing on Bangladesh.
 The research evaluates the trade-offs between solar heat gain, cooling loads, and visual comfort across different geometric window configurations.